Our Vacancies

 Holidays

-Holiday entitlement will be 25 days per annum (pro rata), rising to 30 days per annum after 5 years’ service, to be taken at an agreed time with the Line Manager, plus Bank Holidays.
+Holiday entitlement will be 25 days per annum plus Bank Holidays, rising to 30 days per annum after 5 years of service.

 Benefits